What does it Mean to Witness: A Conversation

 For the sake of the reader, let’s begin with an introduction.
 Who are you and how did you become involved with this work?

-Lorilee: Tansi nitisiyihkâson nit-see-ga-soon Lorilee Wastasecoot.
+Lorilee: Tansi nitisiyihkâson Lorilee Wastasecoot.
 I am Inninew (Cree) from Peguis First Nation and York Factory Cree Nation in Manitoba.
 My parents are James and Karen Wastasecoot.
 I grew up in Winnipeg, MB and I would like to acknowledge the traditional territories of the Songhees, Esquimalt and Wsáneć peoples of which I have been a visitor for seven years.

 I became involved in this project in October of 2015 when my parents and I first met Dr. Andrea Walsh at the University of Victoria.
 My dad, James Wastasecoot, was first contacted by Dr. Walsh in the summer of 2015 when she notified him that she had a painting he created when he was attending MacKay Indian Residential School in Dauphin, MB.
 It was a great honour to be able to be there with my father during the moment he first saw his painting and to share this experience with him, my mom, and Wally Samuel Sr., another Survivor from the Alberni Indian Residential School involved with the Robert Aller collection of residential school art.
 Shortly after, I began working with Dr. Walsh as a research apprentice with the LE,NONET Program at the University of Victoria.

 Jennifer: I want to begin by stressing, unlike you Lorilee, I have no familial connections to this project or to any of the pieces.
 My family are Settler Canadians.
 What I mean by this definition is that over the generations starting as early as the 18th century through to the 20th century various members of my family moved here from elsewhere to set up a life for themselves and their families here on Turtle Island—the land we know as Canada.
 I trace my family roots to England, Ireland and Scotland.
 I grew up primarily in Calgary in Treaty 7 territory and have lived on and off the West Coast of Canada in Coast Salish territories for 13 years.
 I recently completed my PhD in the Department of Anthropology at UVic with Dr. Andrea Walsh, the curator for this show.
-I remain very humbled by the fact the artwork produced by children while in residential schools is in part the reason that I was drawn to Andrea’s work prior to coming to UVic.
+I remain very humbled by the fact that collections of artwork produced by children while in residential schools is in part, the reason I was drawn to Andrea’s research work prior to coming to UVic.
 I have been involved with RIDSAR as a researcher since 2012 and this is a role that I am very privileged to hold.

 What does it mean to witness these paintings as a daughter and intergenerational residential school survivor?